On Air Now

 The young man, a captain of the engineers and an amateur musician, wrote the song in just a few hours and named it ‘Chant de guerre pour l’Armée du Rhin’ (War Song for the Rhine Army).

-Bearing in mind that the lyrics reflect the invasion of France by Prussian and Austrian armies, the text is pretty violent.
+The anthem’s somewhat violent lyrics reflect the invasion of France by Prussian and Austrian armies.
 The full version features seven verses – but at most sporting events, teams tend to sing just the first verse and chorus:

 Allons enfants de la Patrie